DVA rehabilitation

 If you have certain service under the Veterans' Entitlements Act 1986 (VEA), you can take part in the Veterans’ Vocational Rehabilitation Scheme (VVRS).

-Back to topWhat support you can get
+Back to topWhat support is available?

 Your plan may include 3 types of services and support.